 As part of our commitment to safeguarding and excellent school attendance, we may carry out home visits when a child is absent from school, particularly during the week before or after a school holiday.
 We understand that children may occasionally be unwell and we appreciate parents keeping us regularly informed.
 These visits are a routine part of our approach to supporting children’s attendance and ensuring their wellbeing.
 If no one is home during a visit, we will leave a card asking you to contact the school as soon as possible.

-The DfE has issued new statutory guidance for attendance called Working Together to Improve School Attendance which came into effect at the beginning of this academic year.
+The DfE's statutory guidance for attendance is called Working Together to Improve School Attendance.

-If a pupil takes unauthorised term time leave for 10 consecutive sessions or more (generally 5 days) they will be subject to a penalty notice.
-The fine for a penalty notice is increasing - to £80 per parent, per child.
+If a parent or carer of a pupil takes unauthorised term time leave totalling 10 sessions (5 school days) within a 10-week period, they will be subject to a penalty notice.
+The fine for a penalty notice is £80 per parent, per child.
 This increases to £160 if paid after 21 days but within 28 days for pupils who are of statutory school age.
 If a penalty notice remains unpaid, parents may be the subject of court proceedings for failing to ensure the regular school attendance of their child and this could result in a fine of up to £2,500 and/or a term of imprisonment of up to 3 months per parent.

-For second offences of unauthorised term time leave (10 consecutive sessions or more) within a three-year rolling period, the fine is a flat £160 per parent, per child.
+For a second occasion of unauthorised term time leave (10 consecutive sessions or more) within a three-year rolling period, the fine is £160 per parent, per child.

-For the third offence in a three-year rolling period, the referral will be automatically considered for prosecution in relation to Section 444 Education Act 1996.
+For a third occasion within a three-year rolling period, the referral will be automatically considered for prosecution in relation to Section 444 Education Act 1996.

 Irregular School Attendance Over Time